maslybs/meet-ai-assistant/README.md

 1. Activate virtualenv → `source .venv/bin/activate`
 2. Install dependencies → `pip install -r requirements.txt && python -m pip install "livekit-agents[images]"`
-3. Populate `.env` with LiveKit/Gemini credentials and optional video settings
+3. Populate `.env` with LiveKit/Gemini credentials, prompt overrides (if any), and optional video settings
 4. Launch the worker → `python main.py`
 5. Join the target room from the client; the agent should greet you immediately, consuming audio and video in real time